atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 ### Coding Observations

 The functionality of the console version of this application is straightforward.
-The binary accepts command line arguments (main defined in MainAr.cpp), then passes them to main2(), where they are parsed.
+The binary accepts command line arguments (main defined in _MainAr.cpp_), then passes them to `main2()`, where they are parsed.

 From there, depending on the supplied command, extract/archive arguments are handled, with the respective call graphs given above.

-P7zip's argument parser is robust, and given the functionality of our target (accepts and parses a file), it is clear that fuzzing is an obvious choice here for finding bugs.
+p7zip's argument parser is robust, and given the functionality of our target (accepts and parses a file), it is clear that fuzzing is an obvious choice here for finding bugs.

 ### Target Features

-The main features of `7zz` is to extract from different compression formats and archive a collection of files.
+The main features of _7zz_ is to extract from different compression formats and archive a collection of files.
 We decided to focus mainly on the `extract` or **e** command which accepts a compressed file and extracts its contents to the current directory.

-We also looked into the `archive` or **a** command that compresses a list of files into a `.7z` file.
+We also looked into the `archive` or **a** command that compresses a list of files into a _.7z_ file.
 This uses various compression algorithms such as LZ4, Brotli, Lizard, etc.

+\newpage

 ## Automated Analysis